Euler's Formula for Complex Numbers

 An imaginary number, when squared gives a negative result

-This would normally be impossible (try squaring any number, remembering that multiplying negatives gives a positive), but just imagine that you can do it, call it i for imaginary, and see where it carries you:
+This is normally impossible (try squaring any number, remembering that multiplying negatives gives a positive), but just imagine that you can do it, call it i for imaginary, and see where it carries you:

 i2 = −1

-Euler was enjoying himself one day, playing with imaginary numbers (or so I imagine!), and he took this Taylor Series (which was already known):
+Leonhard Euler was enjoying himself one day, playing with imaginary numbers (or so I imagine!), and he took this Taylor Series which was already known:

-Now, moving the i terms at the end gets:
+Now group all the i terms at the end: